-This is where the data mesh can bridge this gap between compliance and security policies, and their implementation.
+This is where data mesh can bridge this gap between compliance and security policies, and their implementation.

-The data mesh is a federated approach to data (and data governance).
+Data mesh is a federated approach to data (and data governance).

-The big shift that the data mesh enables is being able to decentralise data, organising it instead along domain-driven lines, with each domain owning its own data that it treats as a product that is consumed by the rest of the organisation.
+The big shift that data mesh enables is being able to decentralise data, organising it instead along domain-driven lines, with each domain owning its own data that it treats as a product that is consumed by the rest of the organisation.

-The ‘federated’ aspect of the data mesh means that governance policies are still defined centrally, but they are implemented by each domain team, which is responsible for making ALL the data that is produced in its domain discoverable to other domains.
+The ‘federated’ aspect of data mesh means that governance policies are still defined centrally, but they are implemented by each domain team, which is responsible for making ALL the data that is produced in its domain discoverable to other domains.

 Best of all, there are clear boundaries for who is responsible for what when it comes to data governance.

 But how does this help security and information security to be adequately implemented?

 There are three things data mesh enables that come together to do so that strengthen and reinforce each other, like the corners of a triangle.

 1) Data as a product mindset:

 Making data serve the consumer as a priority